gnames/gndict-rst/README.md

 # gndict

 gndict creates gnfinder dictionaries using gnindex database.
+The database has to be created by the latest version of [gnidump](https://github.com/gnames/gnidump/).
 It uses an internal gnindex database and, therefore has an internal use.
 If you want to modify gnfinder dictionaries, please add a ticket and I will tell how it can be used without database access.

 ## Install and usage